-GTA Online Update: We've rounded up all the information you need on the latest and upcoming updates to Rockstar's popular online violence extravaganza.
+GTA Online Update: All the latest news on upcoming updates to Rockstar’s popular online violence extravaganza.

 GTA Online – The latest news

-Rockstar will be providing players with yet another series of updates to GTA Online in the coming weeks and months starting in March, following a relatively dry patch in January and February of 2017.
+Rockstar will be providing players with yet another series of updates to GTA Online in the coming weeks and month following a relatively dry patch in January and February of 2017.

 GTA Online – Import/Export Update

 Last year’s Import/Export update came with a whole load of new additions to the game.
 It followed the Further Adventures in Finance and Felony update earlier in 2016, which introduced plenty of new black market opportunities.
 But Import/Export, available now for free on PC, Xbox One, and PS4, allowed users to get into the field of high-volume exotic car theft.